mariamargherita/WordsRecognitionByLipVideo/README.md

 Bagging Random Forest versus the one of a CNN-LSTM.

 > **Enhancements on CNN-LSTM**
-> - The model was trained with 90% of training set and 10% of validation data to increase training data and limit overfitting
+> - The model was trained with 90% of training set and 10% of validation data to increase training data and limit over-fitting
-> - Lowering early stopping patience on validation loss from 10 to 5 to limit overfitting
+> - Lowering early stopping patience on validation loss from 10 to 5 to limit over-fitting
+> - Reducing dropout from 0.5 to 0.3

 > **Enhancements on Bagging Random Forest**
 > - Not yet started